MaximeCordeil/IATK/README.md

 2. Visualisation: an editor menu helper
 Create a **Visualisation** object (right click in the hierarchy, IATK/DataSouce).
-Drag and drop a **Data Source** object For now in IATK you can
+Drag and drop a **Data Source** object For now in IATK you can create:

+- a Simple 2D/3D visualisation
+-- 2D and 3D scatterplots

+-- 2D and 3D trajectories, trailsets

+- Parallel Coordinates
+- a Scatterplot Matrix

+3. Custom Interactive Brushing and Linking

+4. View linker

 ## IATK core data and graphics scripting
 1. Data Source